Find out when you must use a Defra-approved disinfectant, which product to use, and in what concentration.

 - Foot and Mouth Disease (England) Order 2006 (in Scotland and in Wales)

-- Tuberculosis (England) Order 2007 (in Scotland and in Wales)
+- The Tuberculosis in Animals (England) Order 2021 (in Scotland and in Wales)

 A general order is issued to control an outbreak of notifiable disease not covered in this list.
 For example, Defra could order approved disinfectants to be used to control an outbreak of bluetongue virus.